11 Ways Small Business Owners Can Reduce Tax Preparation Stress

 5. Create a Tax Schedule for Other Quarterly Taxes

-Medicare taxes, payroll taxes, Social Security, and more are typically due quarterly.
+Medicare taxes, payroll taxes, Social Security, and more typically have quarterly due dates.
 At this stage, you may also owe state and federal taxes based on your anticipated annual earnings too.
 Meeting these deadlines helps ensure you stay on track and don’t wind up with a surprise bill when it’s time to pay your small business taxes.

 6. Make Sure Your Business is Structured Properly

-Rules are different for sole proprietorships, partnerships, LLCs, and S corporations.
+Rules are different for sole proprietorships, partnerships, LLCs (limited liability companies), and S corporations.
 A tax professional can walk you through the options and help identify which one is not only appropriate for your situation but will allow you to minimize your tax liabilities too.

 7. Contribute to Your Retirement Account

 One of the most recommended retirement account options for self-employed people is the SEP IRA.
-This employer-funded retirement account allows you to contribute nearly ten times more than you’d otherwise be able to contribute to a traditional IRA and reduce your taxable income in a big way.
+This employer-funded retirement account allows you to contribute nearly ten times more than you’d otherwise be able to contribute to a traditional IRA and reduce your business income tax in a big way.
 “But they also carry a contribution quirk,” explains CPA and former IRS agent Kemberley Washington for Forbes.
 “As an employer, you must contribute the same percentage of employees’ salaries to all those eligible for a SEP IRA.”
-With that in mind, you may want to go an alternate route if you have employees and don’t want to give everyone an equitable share.
+With that in mind, you may want to go an alternate route if you have employees and don’t want to make everyone equitable shareholders.

 8. Lower Your Tax & Maximize Your Refund